Lorne Edgar Campbell: Satan's Choice

 As a teenager, Campbell became fascinated with the Phantom Riders Motorcycle Club and their president Bernie Guindon, who would always lead his club in riding down the streets of Oshawa in formation every Saturday night.
 Guindon eventually became a surrogate father for Campbell.
 In 1965, Guindon merged the Phantom Riders into a new club called Satan's Choice Motorcycle Club.
 Later in that year, Campbell joined Satan's Choice at the age of 17.
+Guindon ran what he called his "fight club" in the basement of his house in Oshawa where he and other young men would engage in brawls.
+Campbell attended a session of Guindon's "fight club", where he won two boxing matches in Guindon's basement, which led Guindon to personally sponsor Campbell into Satan's Choice.
 Campbell, a martial arts fan, had the phrase "the gentle art of karate" in Japanese characters, together with "Elinor", tattooed on his arms.
 In 1967, his girlfriend Elinor gave birth to their daughter Janice.
 Campbell expressed much contempt for the hippies who looked up to outlaw bikers, saying: "They were professing peace and love and everything and I didn't advocate that at all".
 Campbell had a reputation as one of the more violent members of Satan's Choice in the 1960s as he recalled: "There weren't machine guns or knives back then, but there were pretty serious fights".

 In 1972, Campbell completed a drafting course at Durham College and started a mechanical technician's course, which he never completed.
 Shortly afterwards, Campbell was appointed the sergeant-at-arms of Satan's Choice Oshawa chapter in charge of enforcing discipline.
 In 1974, he broke up with Elinor and lost custody of his daughter Janice.
 Campbell stated: "I wasn't cruel to my daughter, but I was abusive to her mom.
 I was too nuts, too radical.
 She was just a beautiful mother and everything.
 I was too wild to settle down.
 I was abusive to her mentally and physically.
 It's not an excuse, but it's a learned behavior from seeing how my dad treated my mother".
 In 1974, he began to work as an ironworker.